Use Self-Managed Encryption Keys in Confluent Cloud on AWS

-Protect the data at rest stored in your Confluent Cloud Dedicated clusters on Amazon Web Services using AWS Key Management Service (KMS) to create and manage encryption keys.
+Protect the data at rest stored in your Confluent Cloud Enterprise or Dedicated Kafka clusters on AWS using AWS Key Management Service to create and manage encryption keys,

-• Use AWS Key Management Service (KMS) to generate, use, rotate, and destroy your encryption keys.
+• Use AWS Key Management Service (KMS) to generate, use, rotate, and destroy customer master keys (CMKs).

 • Importing key material is not supported.

-• Automatic key rotation can be enabled using AWS KMS.
-Manual key rotation is not supported.
+• Automatic key rotation is available using the AWS KMS console, but manual key rotation is not supported.

-• When a cluster is deleted, the encryption key is released after five days and is then available to reuse for cluster creation.
+• If you delete a cluster, the encryption key is released after five days and is available for reuse during cluster creation.
 As a security best practice, encryption keys should not be reused for production clusters.

 Warning